 Understand How Tenant Turnover Affects Your Bottom Line

 Whether you own one rental property or a thousand, turnover is something that all property owners deal with.
 Most landlords know that reducing their turnover rate makes sense financially.
 For this reason, it’s vital to grasp the impact it has on your business.
 It’s estimated that the cost of a single move out starts in the $1000 range and can easily grow up to $5000 depending on the type of replacements that are needed.
-The average cost of turning over a unit today amounts to $2,500.
+The average cost of tenant turnover today amounts to $2,500 per unit.

 Breaking down the costs can help you see the benefits of reducing turnover.
 For example, a 225-unit apartment community with a 40% turnover rate (assuming each unit has an average rent of $650), is calculated to have an $1,800 per-unit turnover expense.
 This results in an annual price tag of $162,000 just from turnover-related costs.
 If that same apartment community reduced its turnovers by just one per month, it would save $20,000 per year- AND free up 96 maintenance hours on their schedule at the same time.
 If you manage fewer than 225 units, you may think that these costs don’t apply.
 But, there’s a good chance that you don’t have the same systems and efficiencies in place, and therefore tenant turnover can be even more costly on a unit-by-unit basis, requiring you to pump more money into marketing, spend hours cleaning and painting, and waste effort finding tenants that fit your requirements.